Dilshan-H/Oblivion-Inverse/README.md

 flask run
 ```

-Navigate to `localhost:5000` in your browser.
-If another program is already utilizing port 5000, `Address already in use` error will be displayed.
+If another program is already utilizing port 5000 (default port), `Address already in use` error will be displayed.
 If that happens you can specify a different port like this:

 ```bash
 flask run --port 5001
 ```

+Navigate to `localhost:<port_number>` (default: http://localhost:5000) in your browser.
 A login page will be displayed.
 Input your newly created account's email & password and that's it!